-To a Gypsy, family is everything.
+To The Travelling Folk, family is everything.
 There are dozens of Gypsy families throughout the continents of Lairroth and Terath, all of them as cousins to one another, and each of their elders wearing a mark of pride for their heritage.
 A black tattoo is placed upon the back of each hand signifying something about the family the Gypsy came from, and often slightly varying to signify something specific about the bearer.
 Some stories claim that these tattoos are magically placed using a special form of Gypsy Magic, representing the favor and trust of the gypsy’s ancestors.

 Some stories say that the hand tattoos began as a brand.
 One of these stories tells of how a human singer sought shelter in the home of a great fairy lord.
 While the lord slept, the musician supposedly took the lord’s children off in pursuit of a great treasure.
 The fairy lord caught the man and marked him with a iron-brand on each hand and set a curse on the man that neither he nor his descendants would ever find rest at a hearth again.
 Thus, they say, the first gypsies were born.
+Other legends claim that the hand tattoos began as a mark of favor from the ancestral spirits of the greatest matrons of the Travelling Folk, whose love of family was so great as to extend beyond the grave.

 One can generally find two different types of Gypsy Caravans upon the roads –